-I was feeling cooked -- broiled, baked, sauteed and steamed.
-The air temperature was at least 100 F, but the sun reflecting off the sand and rock made it feel even hotter, right through the soles of my boots.
+I was feeling cooked—broiled, baked, sauteed, and steamed.
+The air temperature was at least 100 degrees, but the sun reflecting off the sand and rock made it feel even hotter, right through the soles of my boots.
 I wasn't sunburned, though; the sunblock I'd already reapplied twice was doing its job.

 My water and blue Gatorade was hot, and I was now doing more of a shuffle than a walk.
-Walking in sand in that heat can sure sap your energy.
+Walking in sand in that heat sure saps your energy.

 Two members of Yavapai County SAR and I grid search in the desert. |